awslabs/duvet/duvet/src/query/parsers/verus_sst/testdata/vacuity/README.md

    the mention, so the closure includes `spec_add_one` and the pair IS credited.
-Deliberate: consulted semantics cannot catch mention-without-need; this is the flagship case for the needed-semantics strengthening that Decision 7 reserves room for.
+Deliberate: consulted semantics cannot catch mention-without-need; this is the flagship case for the needed-semantics strengthening the spec reserves room for (§1.3 strength rungs).
 3. `self_contained` (line 54) — vacuous `ensures`, impl annotation
    inside the same fn's body (line 57).
 Discharge units carry their function's closure (design/witness/spec.md §5.4), which